e-vents/markdowns/JavaScript - Basics.md

 "Hello World"
 ```
 ### Numbers
-All JavaScript numbers are 64-Bit floating point numbers
+All JavaScript numbers are 64-Bit-floating-point-numbers
-That's why calculation with two integer can result in a float:
+That's why a calculation with two integer can result in a float:
 ```javascript
 > 1/3
 0.33333333333333